-- a) Providing holistic, woman-centred and family-focused care that is responsive to the reality of people's lives and supportive of equal access, equality and cultural diversity; - b) Offering a wide range of integrated services and activities including, but not limited to, active birth workshops, baby massage groups, breastfeeding groups and new parent support groups.
-In deciding on such provision, consideration will be given to effective ways in which the MU can promote women's sense of wellbeing and empowerment in preparing for birth.
-Additionally, freestanding midwifery units (FMUs) may function as a Community Hub and offer an even wider range of services not limited to the provision of maternity and health care: - c) Welcoming any potential service users, by offering information and support relating to pregnancy, birth and the postnatal period, as well as the opportunity to have a tour of the MU; - d) Reinforcing an understanding that all care providers in the broader maternity care system would benefit from awareness of and training in a social model of care, recognising their impact on the experiences of women and families and overall quality of care.
+- a) Providing holistic, woman-centred and family-focused care that is responsive to the reality of people's lives and supportive of equal access, equality and cultural diversity; - b) Having a written philosophy of care including statements on autonomy, diversity and equality and how this will be achieved, including women's reproductive rights and choices on maternity care; - c) Offering a wide range of integrated services and activities including, but not limited to, active birth workshops, baby massage groups, breastfeeding groups and new parent support groups.
+In deciding on such provision, consideration will be given to effective ways in which the MU can promote women's sense of wellbeing and agency in preparing for birth.
+Additionally, freestanding midwifery units (FMUs) may function as a Community Hub and offer an even wider range of services not limited to the provision of maternity and health care: - d) Welcoming any potential service users, by offering information and support relating to pregnancy, birth and the postnatal period, as well as the opportunity to have a tour of the MU; - e) Reinforcing an understanding that all care providers in the broader maternity care system would benefit from awareness of and training in a social model of care, recognising their impact on the experiences of women and families and overall quality of care.